jpaybar/Ansible-roles/Roles/jpaybar.Apache2/README.md

 jpaybar.Apache2
 =========

 This role installs Apache2's latest version on `Ubuntu` (18.04, 20.04, 22.04), `Debian` (9, 10, 11) and `CentOS` (7.9, 8.5) distributions.
 Set up an apache VirtualHost on port 80 (Debian and Ubuntu) and redirect it to an `https` connection to port 443.
 On `Centos` the connection is made https directly.
-To do this, a self-signed SSL certificate is created.
+To do this, a self-signed SSL certificate may be created running self-signed-ssl-cert.py python script placed on `files` folder.

 Requirements
 ------------